Constructing Childhood in the Ancient Andes

 Outcomes

-Deborah E. Blom and Kelly J. Knudson, "Paleopathology and Children in the Andes: Local Biologies and Future Directions."
-Manuscript submitted for review for Paleopathology of Andean South America: 20 Years of Advances and Future Prospects, to be published as a special section edited by J. Marla Toyne, Melissa S. Murphy, and Haagen J. Klaus in the journal International Journal of Paleopathology.
+Deborah E. Blom and Kelly J. Knudson, “Paleopathology and Children in the Andes: Local/Situated Biologies and Future Directions”.
+In Paleopathology of Andean South America: 20 Years of Advances and Future Prospects, a special section edited by Melissa S. Murphy, Haagen J. Klaus, and J. Marla Toyne in the International Journal of Paleopathology 29: 65-75.
+(2020)

 Andrew Somerville, Paul S. Goldstein, Sarah I. Baitzel, Karin Bruwellheide, Allisen Dahlstedt, Kelly J. Knudson, and Margaret J. Schoeninger, “Diet and Gender in the Tiwanaku Colonies: Stable Isotope Analysis of Human Bone Collagen and Apatite from Moquegua, Peru.”
 American Journal of Physical Anthropology (2015).